ahliddin/programmer9/_posts/2020-12-27-booknotes-a-mind-for-numbers.md

 It is the practice - deliberate practice that can lift average brains into the realm of those with more "natural" gifts.

 ***
-Metaphors and physical analogies form chunks that can allow ideas from very areas to influence one another.
+Metaphors and physical analogies form chunks that can allow ideas from very different areas to influence one another.
 (Blood vessels like highways; nuclear reaction is like falling dominoes)

 ***